zimolzak/datathon-2022/README.md

 # Specific Aims

-1. We will select and implement one trigger using available BCM data.
+1. We will select and implement one trigger using available data.

 2. We will use a previously tested word list to measure the association of negative patient descriptors with marginalized group membership.